avi-githb/Pharma_Network_Hyperledger_fabric/README.md

-- Pharmacy netowrk to resolve the problem of drug counterfeiting, The three major negative implications of drug counterfeiting.
+- Pharmacy network to resolve the problem of drug counterfeiting, The three major negative implications of drug counterfeiting.

 1. It results in a section of the society suffering from health issues.